alexbelgium/hassio-addons/photoprism/README.md

 cifsusername: "username" # optional, smb username, same for all smb shares
 cifspassword: "password" # optional, smb password
 cifsdomain: "domain" # optional, allow setting the domain for the smb share
+ingress_disable: false # optional, if true disable ingress and simplifies the url to access with IP:port
 UPLOAD_NSFW: "true" allow uploads that may be offensive
 STORAGE_PATH: "/share/photoprism/storage" # storage PATH for cache, database and sidecar files
 ORIGINALS_PATH: "/share/photoprism/originals" # originals PATH containing your photo and video collection